Atlanta Police Scanner: The Civil Rights City Goes Dark

 Airport & Transit

 EncryptedHartsfield-Jackson (world's busiest airport) and MARTA police are fully encrypted.
-Travelers and commuters have no public safety awareness.
+Travelers and commuters can't monitor police communications at either.

 Atlanta Citizen Review Board

-Established in 2007 after community outcry, the ACRB has limited authority to address police misconduct.
-With encrypted radio, independent monitoring that could identify misconduct is eliminated.
+The ACRB has had limited authority to address police misconduct since its 2007 founding.
+With dispatch encrypted, independent monitoring that could flag misconduct patterns is gone.

-Black residents in Atlanta are most affected by both aggressive policing and the loss of scanner access.
-The same communities seeking accountability are denied the tools to achieve it.
+Black residents in Atlanta face both aggressive policing and the loss of scanner access.
+The communities most invested in accountability have lost one of their few tools for independent oversight.

-As the largest media market in the Southeast, Atlanta's encryption affects regional news coverage.
-WSB-TV, 11Alive, and the AJC can no longer provide real-time breaking news coverage with scanner information.
+Atlanta is the Southeast's largest media market.
+WSB-TV, 11Alive, and the AJC can no longer provide real-time breaking news from scanner traffic.
+They now depend entirely on official police statements.

 Motorola Digital 800 MHz Trunking system—one of the largest in the country.
 Provides voice and data for APD, Fire, Watershed, Corrections, and covers Hapeville, East Point, and College Park.
 All law enforcement channels encrypted.